vigneshs-dev/fastapi-rabbitmq-micro-service/README.md

 ---
 <div align="center">
-  Made with ❤️ by the FastAPI Microservices Team
+  Made with ❤️ by VigneshS
 </div>